Rotator cuff injuries are very common. Over the age of 30, the rotator cuff is responsible for the shoulder pain that most of us experience.

-I see many patients every week with shoulder pain.
-The diagnosis of the cause of your shoulder pain and determining what the actual pain generator is in shoulder is not always straight forward.
-The most common causes of shoulder pain will vary with age, your activities and whether or not you have suffered any trauma.
+The most common causes of shoulder pain will vary by age, your activities and whether or not you have suffered any trauma.
 Rotator cuff injuries are only one of the many sources of pain in the shoulder.

 Shoulder Pain by Age

 “Young” Adults and “weekend warriors” tend to have shoulder pain due to rotator cuff injuries or rotator cuff changes (tendinosis).
 Tendinosis and other degenerative changes within the rotator cuff occur as a result of genetics, activities, and aging.
-In this age group rotator cuff injuries may also occur as a result of trauma or injuries, but degeneration is the most common cause we see in our office.
+In this age group rotator cuff injuries may also occur as a result of trauma or injuries, but rotator cuff degeneration is the most common reason we see you in our office.

 In adults, the most common source of shoulder pain are injuries of the rotator cuff … a series of 4 small muscles that coordinate the motion of the shoulder.
-This post on “what is the rotator cuff will clear many questions about its structure and function.
-This video on shoulder anatomy may assist you as well.
-BUT… not all rotator cuff pain is because of a rotator cuff tear.
-Confused?
-Most patients, once they hear the words rotator cuff automatically assume the worst… that their rotator cuff is torn.
-This is usually not the case.
-The most common cause of shoulder pain is actually rotator cuff tendinosis, or (age related, activity related, genetic or post-traumatic) degeneration of the tendon — I suggest you check out the description herehttp://goo.gl/Ngzd .
+This post on what is the rotator cuff will clear many questions about its structure and function.
+Again … The most common cause of shoulder pain is actually rotator cuff tendinosis, or partial tears of the rotator cuff.

 Rotator Cuff Tears